Insights

 • Does it maintain context across channels, or does every conversation start from scratch?

-There's another cost that doesn't show up on the pricing page: setup.
-Some platforms require weeks of configuration, model training, and engineering time before you see any results.
-That doesn't appear as a line item, but it shows up in your calendar and your team's bandwidth.
+There is another cost that never shows up on the pricing page: setup.
+Some platforms require weeks of configuration and engineering time before you see results.
+That does not appear as a line item, but it shows up in your calendar and your team's bandwidth.
+Weav syncs with your existing documentation and website and builds a trained AI Agent in minutes, no code required.
+That setup difference is real, even when it is invisible on a comparison spreadsheet.

 How to Evaluate AI Customer Support Pricing Honestly